The Texas State Senate: District 21

 Legislative Experience: Senate Member, 1987 - present

-A lector at Blessed Sacrament Catholic Church and member of the Texas Philosophical Society and of Phi Kappa Phi Honor Society, her professional memberships include the Texas Press Women, Texas Public Relations Association, International Communication Association, Speech Communication Association and Association for Borderlands Studies.
-Judith and Carlos Zaffirini have been married for 47 years.
-Carlos Jr. is an attorney and businessman.
+A lector at Blessed Sacrament Catholic Church and member of the Texas Philosophical Society and of Phi Kappa Phi Honor Society, her professional memberships include the Texas Press Women, International Communication Association, Texas Speech Communication Association, the American Institute of Parliamentarians and the Association for Borderlands Studies.
+Judith and Carlos Zaffirini have been married for 51 years.
+Their son, Carlos Jr., an attorney and businessman, and Audrey are expecting their first child in June!

 January 26, 2005: Texas Legislative Educational Forum on Stem Cell Research (video)